 - Grapes – In the winter in Michigan, the grapes in stores are from Chili.
 They usually don’t have that satisfying snap of American grapes (perhaps because of the long airplane flight from South America).
 My philosophy is to skip them and wait until summertime when grapes are from California.
 Sometimes the EWG will specify that grapes grown in the USA are less chemical-y than imported grapes.

 - Bananas and Mushrooms – I know, these aren’t on the list.
 They did make it onto Greg Horn’s list of most important organic choices in the book Living Green, however.
 I believe because of the impact on the environment and because of the impact on our fellow humans, I buy bananas organic and Fair Trade Certified when I can.
 Because bananas are usually only 10 cents more per pound for organic and mushrooms are generally the same price when organic goes on sale, I do my best to stay away from the pesticide-laden varieties.

 Some choices are harder to swallow, even though the choice is clear:

 All of these are so very expensive to buy organic.
 I just can’t do it.
 Plus, I prefer to buy peaches and cherries locally and pick our own strawberries in June.
 They last us almost all year in the freezer.

 Some choices are complicated:

 - Apples and Pears – I vacillate between local Michigan apples and organic Washington apples.
 Pears I’ll occasionally buy organic, when on sale.
 Otherwise, I scrub them to death!
-I even did my own unscientific research into the most effective way to wash an apple.
-The results were surprising!

 - Bell Peppers – Organic bell peppers are a whole lot more expensive in the grocery store where I live.
 I just grimace and bear it on this one, but sometimes I can get organic peppers at the Farmer’s Market in the summer and freeze them, both diced and sliced.